 Volunteers assist with many activities at Muscatatuck National Wildlife Refuge in the biological, maintenance and visitor services area.
 Working hours are flexible and, for long-term, full-time volunteers, housing and/or trailer sites may be available.

-The refuge will host Youth Conservation Corps workers again this summer.
-Click here for application form.
+The refuge hosts Youth Conservation Corps workers in the summer.
+Download the application form.

 Follow Us Online